Table of contents

 The movement of the colony out of the lower box meant the area was largely unguarded.
 The bees used the small top entrance exclusively, and therefore had no reason to go down through the cold and empty lower box.
 Instead, non-bee things could (and did) move in.
 I’ve found both mice and shrews to be quite pleased with the arrangement: relatively warm and dry with lots of food.

 I kept thinking that confining the bees to one box would be more efficient.
-So in September of 2016, I rearranged frames and used escape boards to winnow all the doubles down to singles for the winter.
-That year I overwintered 100% of my colonies and went into spring boiling with bees.
+So I rearranged frames and used escape boards to winnow all the doubles down to singles for the winter.
+The first year I overwintered 100% of my colonies and went into spring boiling with bees.

 From the bottom up, I used a bottom board with a reduced entrance, a slatted rack, a single deep 10-frame brood box, a queen excluder, a medium containing ten frames of honey, an Imirie shim with an upper entrance, a no-cook candy board with a central hole for upward ventilation, a moisture quilt, and a telescoping cover.

 Remember that I’m living in the Pacific Northwest coastal area on the 47th parallel.
-What that means is that our winters are relatively mild, but they are wet and dark for a very long time.
+That means our winters are relatively mild, but they are wet and dark for a very long time.
 I live in USDA hardiness zone 7b, which means the average annual minimum winter temperature ranges from 5 to 10 degrees F (-15 to -12 degrees C).
-In a colder climate, It might be better to skip the queen excluder and let the cluster get closer to the food.
+In a colder climate, it might be better to skip the queen excluder and let the cluster get closer to the food.

-Overwintering in singles is not without management issues.
+Overwintering in single brood boxes is not without management issues.
 Most surprising to me was the seemingly unrestrained growth in early spring.
 With little expansion space, I thought the colonies would stay a bit smaller.
 They did not.
-Instead, it seemed that workers were living in the mediums and the candy boards because the brood box was already packed.
+Instead, it seemed that workers were living in the honey supers and the candy boards because the brood box was already packed.

 Although my bees were building comb honey like never before, I planned to remove the honey supers early and give them mediums to fill for winter.
 This also worked well.
 Of course, this past spring was particularly late and long, so putting away stores after building comb honey seemed easy.
 It won’t always be that way.